Behind the Scenes at the Museum

-Ceramics is broadening out its dialogues with other fields through experimental practice and developments in critical theory.
+Ceramics has broadened out its dialogues with other fields through experimental practice and developments in critical theory.
 The relationship between ceramic artists and museum collections has formed a key part of this development.

 Ceramics in the Expanded Field was a 3-year project undertaken by the CRC-UK which produced the first critical overview of the relationship between contemporary ceramics and curatorial practice in museum culture through artistic collaboration with specific collections and the publication of critical writing.